Data Centers in Würzburg

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5, as of December 2025.
-The market provides a reliable selection of local and national fiber providers, ensuring resilient routing for enterprise workloads.
+Carrier Density & Carrier Neutrality: Carrier count: over 5, as of January 2026.
+The market features a selection of local and national providers ensuring resilient routing for specific enterprise workloads.
+The environment is carrier-neutral, allowing for flexible interconnection within purpose-built facilities.

-Bare Metal: Dedicated server and bare metal solutions are available through regional providers such as IONOS and OVHcloud, supporting rapid scaling for specific project requirements.
+Bare Metal: Dedicated server and bare metal solutions are available through providers like IONOS and OVHcloud, supporting rapid scaling for regional projects and specific infrastructure requirements, as of January 2026.

 Power Analysis

-Average Cost Of Power: Industrial electricity: €0.15/kWh, as of December 2025.
-The energy mix consists of approximately 55% renewables and 45% fossil fuels, providing a predictable cost structure for long-term operational planning.
+Average Cost Of Power: Industrial electricity: €0.15/kWh, as of January 2026.
+The energy mix consists of approximately 55% renewables and 45% fossil fuels, providing a predictable cost structure for long-term planning.
+This competitive pricing helps manage operational expenses compared to other major European metropolitan areas.

 Power Grid Reliability: The local grid is well-engineered with redundant multi-substation support.
-This stability is a key advantage for facilities managing high-density compute loads in the region.
+This stability is a key advantage for facilities managing high-density compute loads outside the primary German metros, ensuring consistent uptime for mission-critical applications.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located near the Würzburg-Schweinfurt industrial cluster.
-This allows for high-speed local loops serving the automotive engineering and healthcare technology sectors.
+Proximity To Key Business Districts: Data centers are located near the Würzburg–Schweinfurt industrial cluster.
+This proximity supports automotive engineering and healthcare technology sectors, where low-latency data processing is vital for automated operations.

-Regional Market Reach: Facilities here effectively serve northern Bavaria and eastern Hesse, acting as a gateway for companies operating outside the immediate Frankfurt metropolitan area.
+Regional Market Reach: Facilities effectively serve northern Bavaria and eastern Hesse, acting as a gateway for companies operating outside the immediate Frankfurt metropolitan area.
+It is a prime location for secondary sites that require geographic separation from the main financial hub.

-Tax Advantage For Data Centers: Germany offers financial support for renewable energy adoption and industrial modernization.
-These programs assist companies in offsetting the costs of migrating to energy-efficient server environments.
+Tax Advantage For Data Centers: Germany provides financial support for renewable energy adoption and industrial modernization.
+These programs assist companies in offsetting the costs of migrating to energy-efficient server environments and adopting greener power solutions.

 Natural Disaster Risk